 So, how can you avoid setting unrealistic goals?

 To start with, managers should consistently check in with their teams and ask for feedback through both one-to-ones, or in weekly team reviews.
+Need some inspiration on how to approach this?
+Have a look at these feedback models and examples feedback conversations.

 They should also think before they set expectations.
 Just because they want something completed by a certain time, doesn’t mean it's achievable.